top of page

 Justice for all

 Victims have rights.
 The community as a whole has rights.
 Phillip PAGE believes we have the right to be protected from those that would do us harm.
 Like many communities, Daviess County has been rocked by violence related to guns and drugs.
-Those that resist the legal authority of our laws, our plaw enforcement and our courts, once due process has been observed, should then receive judgment which fits the crime and the criminal.
-Repeat offenders repeat because they do not fear the consequences of their actions and because they have not addressed the underlying issue leading to their actions.
-Phillip PAGE has spent years working alongside nonprofit organizations in Daviess County to understand how these programs can work towards repairing the harm caused by crime.
+Those that resist the legal authority of our laws, law enforcement, and courts; once due process has been observed; should then receive judgment.
+Repeat offenders repeat because they do not fear the consequences of their actions and they have not addressed the underlying issues causing the lawlessness.
+Phillip PAGE has spent years working alongside nonprofit organizations to understand how these programs can work towards repairing the community and promoting peace.

 Justice for All: Justice: (noun) the process or result of using laws to fairly judge cases, redress wrongs, and punish crimes; the quality of being just, impartial or fair; the principle or ideal of fair treatment or right action; conformity to truth, fact, or reason.